muhammedsuhailkm/task1/README.md

 ## Description

-This project scrapes the 5 oldest blog articles from BeyondChats and provides CRUD APIs to manage them. we can scrape any blog from beyond chat website by post method in which the api is "http://localhost:3000/blog/blogs" and in the body add the url of the blog required , then it will scrape the website and store the heading,content, date to the database.
+This project scrapes the 5 oldest blog articles from BeyondChats and provides CRUD APIs to manage them. we can scrape any blog from beyond chat website by post method in which the api is "http://localhost:3000/blog" and "http://localhost:3000/blog/{heading}" for specific blog and in the body add the url of the blog required , then it will scrape the website and store the heading,content, date to the database.
+For getting updated blog ""http://localhost:3000/updatedBlog/{heading}"

+For

 ## Tech Stack

 - Node.js
 - Express.js
-- MongoDB
+- MongoDB Atlas
 - Axios / Cheerio (for scraping)

 ## Setup Instructions